Timken Global Scholars: Investing in the Future

 Scholarship recipients are chosen by an unbiased program administrator according to Timken criteria, such as academic record, demonstrated leadership, participation in school and community activities, honors, work experience, and educational and career goals.

-An investment in associates and their families
+Investing in associates and their families

 Timken scholars win their awards because of their hard work and commitment to giving back.
 As Kyle stated in his opening address at the ceremony, the heart of the program is “encouraging the next generation of leaders to gain the knowledge they need to help make the world a better place.”